openvinotoolkit/openvino/docs/notebooks/language-quantize-bert-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/tokenization_utils_base.py:1601: FutureWarning: `clean_up_tokenization_spaces` was not set.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/tokenization_utils_base.py:1601: FutureWarning: `clean_up_tokenization_spaces` was not set.
 It will be set to `True` by default.
 This behavior will be depracted in transformers v4.45, and will be then set to `False` by default.
 For more details check this issue: https://github.com/huggingface/transformers/issues/31884 warnings.warn(

 Optimize model using NNCF Post-training Quantization API
 --------------------------------------------------------

+`back to top ⬆️ <#Table-of-contents:>`__

 `NNCF <https://github.com/openvinotoolkit/nncf>`__ provides a suite of advanced algorithms for Neural Networks inference optimization in